tectrixdev/www.jointhis.party/README.md

 ## Development / contributing

-Contributions are welcome using PRs.
+Contributions are welcome using MRs.
 For editing the guides and documentation, you can just simply use the button on the page you want to edit.